-Okay, so strictly speaking I have a keyboard and I’m willing to travel, so shoot me for artistic licence.
+Okay, dear reader, strictly speaking I have a keyboard and I’m willing to travel, so shoot me for artistic licence.

 Today, as at late January 2018, I’m down-under.
 Yep, we made it to Australia, but what a journey it’s been.
 Bring back steamboats and deckchairs!

-Day one of our Australian adventure actually involved travelling as opposed to sitting on a beach in Oz having a Barbie… isn’t that a kid’s doll?
+Day one of our Australian adventure involved travelling as opposed to sitting on a beach in Oz having a Barbie… isn’t that a kid’s doll?

-Instead, we travelled from Larnaca to Doha in Qatar and then on to Perth in Western Australia, a time of around 24 hours from start to finish.
-We expected little time for sleep and we were correct.
+Instead, we travelled from Larnaka to Doha in Qatar and then on to Perth in Western Australia, a time of around 24 hours from start to finish.
+We expected little time for sleep, and we were correct.

-The time difference between home in Cyprus to here in Australia is huge and having just woken up at 08:00 here in Perth, my body clock tells me its still very early back home.
+The time difference between home in Cyprus to here in Australia is huge and having just woken up at 08:00 here in Perth, my body clock tells me it’s still incredibly early back home.
 I must admit I find it hard to get my head round global time differences.

-So the journey started late in the afternoon with a flight from Larnaca to Doha in Qatar.
-It was a cramped 3.5 hour journey to the tiny Gulf state, but the service and food were great.
+The journey started late in the afternoon with a flight from Larnaca to Doha in Qatar.
+It was a cramped 3.5-hour journey to the tiny Gulf state, but the service and food were great.
 This state airline knows a thing or two about customer service.

 What a dazzling and bright place Doha is from the air.
 I immediately thought of the place as a ‘City of Lights’ and that is an understatement.